rominva/Hall_of_Prophecy/README.md

 ## Data Import Strategy

-Because CSV files do not enforce data types or constraints, the import process is performed in two stages:

-1. **Temporary table (`temp`)**
+### `1) Using SQL (`schema.sql`)`
-   - Raw CSV data is imported without constraints
+- A temporary table is used to import raw CSV data without constraints.
-   - Header row is removed explicitly
+- Header row is removed manually.

-2. **Final tables**
-   - Tables with proper primary keys and foreign keys are created
+- Data is normalized and inserted into the final tables with proper foreign keys.
-   - Data is inserted using `JOIN`s to map textual house names to numeric IDs

-This approach ensures clean data and strict referential integrity.
+- Indexes are created for foreign key columns for better performance.

+### `2) Using Python (`schema.py`)`
+- The CSV is read with Python’s `csv.DictReader`.
+- Sets and dictionaries are used to collect unique houses and heads.
+- `CS50 SQL` library is used to insert data into `roster.db` while resolving foreign keys in memory.
+- Foreign key constraints are enforced, and uniqueness checks prevent duplicates.

+This approach shows how Python can simplify inserting many rows programmatically while maintaining database integrity.

 ---